mxenabled/atrium-elixir/README.md

 ### Injecting the API KEYS into the library from Application startup (Recommended)

-Instead of saving your api keys inside the library and storing them in the repo, instead inserted the keys into the library when your application starts up
+Instead of saving your api keys inside the library and storing them in the repo, please insert the keys into the library when your application starts up

 Example: